mslinn/nugem/README.md

 - Creates a test infrastructure based on `rspec`.
 - Your gem can be publicly released to `rubygems.org`.
 - Optionally create the gem as:
-  - A plain old gem.
+  - A plain old Ruby gem.
   - A Jekyll plugin (tag or block tag).

 The following features might be implemented in a future release: